Frnd-me/Frnd-me/README.md

 Before my PhD, I spent 14 years as a software engineer across various industries, focusing strongly on computer graphics and digital signal processing.
 I continue to work independently on software engineering projects, particularly in audio DSP, though at a reduced capacity compared to before.

 I've been programming since childhood and have experience with a wide range of languages.
-My preferred tools are C++, CUDA, C#, and Java.
+My preferred tools are C++, CUDA, C#, Java, and Kotlin.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/marlonetheredge/).